pagopa-archive/io/README.md

-# cittadinanza-digitale
+# The Digital Citizenship Initiative

-Work in progress
+This is a work in progress, nothing to see here yet.